Primetalk/SynapseGrid/docs/Actors.EN.md

 Multithreading support
 ======================

 SynapseGrid has a perfect integration with the awesome Akka library.
-(By the way, I'd like to acknowledge Jonas Bonér and Martin Odersky  creating this library.)
+(I'd like to acknowledge Jonas Bonér that created this library and Martin Odersky for the brilliant Scala language.)

 System capabilities (SynapseGrid)
 ----------------------------------------------
 1. Parallel data processing
 2. Explicit declaration, which subsystems will be executed in separate actor.

 System capabilities (Akka Actor system pov)
 ------------------------------------------------